 Credit Risk - The risk that an issuer or other counterparty to an investment will not fulfill its obligations is called credit risk.
 The Pension Trust Funds formal investment policy limits its fixed income investment choices to a rating of median or better based on credit ratings by nationally recognized statistical rating organizations.
-As of December 31, 2015, 100% of the Pension Trust Funds' investments in money market funds received an AAA rating from Standard & Poor's as of the latest rating available.
-Also, approximately 7%, 16%, 11%, 15%, 4%, 5%, 14%, 11%, 10%, and 7% of the Pension Trust Funds' investments in bond funds received an Aaa, Aa1, Aa2, Aa3, A2, A3, Baa1, Baa2, Baa3, and N/A rating, respectively, from Moody's.
+As of December 31, 2016, 100% of the Pension Trust Funds' investments in money market funds received an AAAm rating from Standard & Poor's as of the latest rating available.